dintonen/enhanced-smb1/README.md

 ca65 -t nes enhanced-smb1.asm -o enhanced-smb1.o
 ld65 -C nrom.cfg -o enhanced-smb1.nes enhanced-smb1.o
 ```
 If no errors happen, a file named `enhanced-smb1.nes` will be created.
-You can use Lunar IPS along with a clean SMB1 ROM to create an IPS file.
+You can use [Lunar IPS](https://www.romhacking.net/utilities/240/) (Windows) or the [Linux IPS Tool](https://github.com/kylon/Lipx) (Linux/WSL) along with a clean SMB1 ROM to create an IPS file.

 # Credits
 Thanks to MrWint and doppelganger for providing the disassembly of Super Mario Bros.
 If not, this project would not have been possible.